-The Manchester Essex Regional High School Robotics team attended the US FIRST (For Inspiration and Recognition of Science and Technology) Kick Off Event in Manchester N.H. last Saturday to receive this year's challenge."Logo Motion" is this year's challenge.
+After weeks of preparing, the Manchester Essex Regional High School Robotics team attended the US FIRST (For Inspiration and Recognition of Science and Technology) Kickoff event in Manchester, N.H. last Saturday to receive this year's challenge, which is entitled “Rebound Rumble".

-The team is assisted by an advisor and mentors.
-The team is funded by donations from The Spaulding Trust, The Hooper Fund, parents and local supporters.
+Mentors assist the team in the design and construction of the robot, and the team is funded by donations from The Spaulding Trust, The Hooper Fund, parents, and other local supporters.